simBauer/To_Glue_or_not_to_Glue/README.md

 This repository contains the code to reproduce our results presented at the 13th International Conference on Mobile Mapping Technology (MMT) in Xiamen, on June 20-22, 2025.
 It is the result of the project work Photogrammetry and Remote Sensing at TUM in the winter semester 2024/25.
 > Citation to be added

+We will provide the UAV and car images soon.

 ## Credits for the code
 Our code is largely based on the repository [Glue Factory](https://github.com/cvg/glue-factory) (state 03.01.25) by the authors Philipp Lindenberger, Paul-Edouard Sarlin, Rémi Pautrat, and Iago Suárez.
 The following articles are associated with this repository: